MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 When monthly consumption becomes higher than the available AI Builder credits by a large margin, running models in flows and apps is blocked.
 In this state, AI Builder actions fail with `EntitlementNotAvailable` `QuotaExceeded` error codes.
 In flow editor, remediation panel displays **All AI Builder credits in this environment have been consumed**.

-To get details on your environment allocation, check [Make credits available for an environment ](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits) section in this document.
+To get details on your environment allocation, check the [Make credits available for an environment](credit-management.md#make-ai-builder-credits-available-for-an-environment-allocated-and-unallocated-credits) section in this article.

 To get details on your environment consumption, check [Monitor usage](credit-management.md#monitor-usage) section in this article.

 If your environment has no more capacity, you need to provide capacity to your environment:  reallocate existing capacity from the organization (tenant) or environment level.
 Alternatively, you can purchase more capacity and make it available to your environment.